NOUNlogic/nounlogic/RESEARCH.md

 Coursera: Coursera's success is rooted in its powerful consumer brand, built through exclusive partnerships with elite universities and industry leaders like Google and IBM.21 Its business model is a sophisticated blend of freemium access (auditing courses for free), tiered subscriptions (Coursera Plus), enterprise solutions (Coursera for Business), and revenue-sharing partnerships on degree programs.23

-edX (and its open-source core, Open edX): A key differentiator for edX is its foundation on the Open edX platform, an open-source project.19 The architecture of Open edX is particularly instructive for NOUNLogic, as it explicitly separates the learner-facing LMS from the instructor-facing content authoring environment, known as "Open edX Studio".19 This bifurcated structure is an excellent technical model for a hybrid platform that must elegantly serve both content consumers and institutional content creators with distinct interfaces and toolsets.25
+edX (and its open-source core, Open edX): A key differentiator for edX is its foundation on the Open edX platform, an open-source project.19 The architecture of Open edX is particularly instructive for NOUNLogic, as it explicitly separates the learner-facing environment from the instructor-facing content authoring environment, known as "Open edX Studio".19 This bifurcated structure is an excellent technical model for a hybrid platform that must elegantly serve both content consumers and institutional content creators with distinct interfaces and toolsets.25

 The Recommended Architecture for NOUNLogic: An Open-Source Core with a Proprietary Marketplace Layer

 Based on the comparative analysis, the most strategic and efficient path for NOUNLogic is to build upon a robust open-source foundation, specifically Open edX.
 This choice offers several critical advantages:

-Foundation (Open edX): Leveraging Open edX provides NOUNLogic with a feature-rich, scalable, and globally validated LMS core without the immense cost and time of building one from scratch.26 This foundation delivers the flexibility, control, and absence of licensing fees that will be highly attractive to Nigerian university partners, who often prioritize data ownership and wish to avoid vendor lock-in.14
+Foundation (Open edX): Leveraging Open edX provides NOUNLogic with a feature-rich, scalable, and globally validated learning core without the immense cost and time of building one from scratch.26 This foundation delivers the flexibility, control, and absence of licensing fees that will be highly attractive to Nigerian university partners, who often prioritize data ownership and wish to avoid vendor lock-in.14

 Proprietary Layer: NOUNLogic's unique value, competitive advantage, and core intellectual property will be developed in the proprietary layers built on top of this open-source core.
 This is where engineering resources should be focused.
 This layer will encompass the D2C course marketplace, the custom-built AI and Web3 features, the logic for the university consortium, and the overall branded user experience that defines NOUNLogic.